 A: It takes about 2 weeks for the dogs to adjust to the new surroundings and exciting smells.
 So as not to disrupt the dynamics of the class, “new” dogs are not admitted after the second week of class.

 Q: Is there a credit or refund policy?

 A: Yes.
 With advance notification of your cancellation before the first night of class, you may get a full refund from Peace River Dog Fanciers, Inc. Refunds are not permitted after the first night of class except by special approval of the Board of Directors.

 Q: How is a “place” in class reserved?

-A: Reserve your place in class by contacting us at 941-613-DOGS or by filling out our Registration Inquiry form.
-Registration is on a First Paid – First Served basis.
-Your registration without payment in advance does not guarantee you a place in a class.
-A person from whom we have received payment and confirmed their registration is guaranteed a place in class, even though you may have registered before them.
+A: Reserve your place in class by contacting us at 941-613-DOGS or by filling out our Training Application.
+Registration is on a First Completed – First Served basis.
+Your registration without your required documents and payment in advance does not guarantee you a place in a class.
+A person from whom we have received payment and all required documentation, and for whom we have confirmed their registration is guaranteed a place in class, even though you may have registered before them.
 You can get your payment to us quickest by paying online via PayPal.

 Q: Why are my dog’s vaccination records required?

 A: This is for your protection, as well as the other students/handlers and trainers in class.
 This is so we, and in partnership with the Charlotte County Board of County Commissioners, can be assured that all dogs in attendance have the required vaccinations.